 - Secondary cataracts.
 These develop as a result of other medical conditions, like diabetes, or exposure to toxic substances, certain drugs (such as corticosteroids or diuretics), ultraviolet light, or radiation.

 - Traumatic cataracts.
 These form after injury to the eye.

 Other factors that can increase a person's risk of developing cataracts include cigarette smoke, air pollution, and heavy alcohol consumption

 Cataracts usually form slowly and cause few symptoms until they noticeably block light.
 When symptoms are present, they can include:

 - Vision that is cloudy, blurry, foggy, or filmy

-- Progressive nearsightedness in older people often called "second sight" because they may no longer need reading glasses.
+- Progressive nearsightedness in older people often called "second sight" because although their distance vision is deteriorating, they may no longer need reading glasses.

 - Changes in the way you see color because the discolored lens acts as a filter.

 - Problems driving at night such as glare from oncoming headlights.

 - Double vision while looking through the eye with a cataract (like a superimposed image).